 - Institutions typically are able to negotiate larger settlements while simultaneously lowering attorney fees, both of which increase recoveries for investors.

 - Institutions frequently bring a certain level of sophistication and experience to each case which often proves to be an asset in developing litigation and trial strategy or negotiating a settlement.

-- Corporate Governance available to institutional investors to obtain extensive and significant corporate governance, such as:
+- Institutional investors are better able to obtain extensive and significant corporate governance reforms, such as:

 - Mandate annually elected Boards controlled by independent directors;

 - Separate Chairman of the Board and CEO offices;

 - Require that at least two-thirds of the Board shall be independent directors;